David Henry Solomon

-David Henry Solomon AC (born 19 November 1929 in Adelaide, South Australia) is an Australian polymer chemist.
+David Henry Solomon AC (born 19 November 1929) is an Australian polymer chemist.
 He is best known for his work in developing Living Radical Polymerization techniques, and polymer banknotes.

 Education

-Solomon received an Associate of Sydney Technical College, (equivalent to a Diploma of Chemistry) in 1950 and went on to complete a Bachelor of Science (BSc (Hons)) in 1952 from the New South Wales University of Technology (now the University of New South Wales), a Master of Science (MSc) from the same university in 1955, and a PhD from the University of New South Wales in 1959 with a thesis entitled Studies on the Chemistry of Carbonyl Compounds.
+David Henry Solomon was born 19 November 1929 in Adelaide, South Australia.
+He received an Associate of Sydney Technical College, (equivalent to a Diploma of Chemistry) in 1950 and went on to complete a Bachelor of Science (BSc (Hons)) in 1952 from the New South Wales University of Technology (now the University of New South Wales), a Master of Science (MSc) from the same university in 1955, and a PhD from the University of New South Wales in 1959 with a thesis entitled Studies on the Chemistry of Carbonyl Compounds.
 In 1968 he was awarded a DSc from the University of New South Wales for his thesis Studies on the Chemistry of Coating Compounds.
-He also received an Honorary Doctorate in Applied Science from the University of Melbourne in 2005, one of only seven awarded in the University's history.
+He also received an Honorary Doctorate in Applied Science from the University of Melbourne in 2005, one of only seven awarded in the university's history.